add-n2x/nd-toolbox/README.md

 ## Usage

-For all command first log into the container with:
+For all commands first log into the container with:

 ```bash
 docker exec -it nd-toolbox bash